• Skip to primary navigation

 Costa Rican Coffee

-Costa Rica grows some of the highest quality coffee in the world so you HAVE to bring some home!
-Additionally, coffee is the easiest souvenir to buy from Costa Rica since you can find it everywhere.
-It’s always my go to present!
+Costa Rica grows some of the highest quality coffee in the world so you HAVE to bring some home for any coffee lover friends and family.

-Here is our tip for buying coffee from Costa Rica: take a coffee tour and buy from the plantation to get the freshest coffee.
-Sometimes, the plantation will only sell specialty coffee not sold in other stores too.
+Here is our tip for buying coffee from Costa Rica: take a coffee tour and buy from the plantation to get the best quality coffee.
+If you really love coffee and want to try unique processes and flavors, many coffee plantains sell specialty coffee exclusive to their store.

 One of our favorites you can find at the supermarket

-We did a coffee tour at Doka Estate and bought a ton of their coffee since it’s one of our favorites!
-Other good ones we like are Sunburst (in the Do-It Center by Liberia), Golden Bean (Turrialba), Coopedota (in San Gerardo de Dota but you can also find the coffee in Walmart), Espíritu Santo Coffee Tour (Naranjo), El Cafetal Coffee (Monteverde) and San Luis Coffee (Monteverde).
+We did a coffee tour at Doka Estate and bought a ton of their coffee since it’s one of our favorites.
+Other good ones we like are Sunburst (in the Do-It Center by Liberia), Golden Bean (Turrialba), Coopedota (Santa Maria Zona de los Santos), Espíritu Santo Coffee Tour (Naranjo), Cafe Britt in Heredia, El Cafetal Coffee (Monteverde) and El Trapiche (Monteverde).
 You can even take a tour of Hacienda Alsacia which is the coffee plantation owned by Starbucks.

-If you are only able to buy coffee from the supermarket, 1820 and Cafe Rey are good cheaper options.
-You can find 1820 for around $4 USD a bag.
+If you are only able to buy coffee from the supermarket, 1820 and Cafe Rey (Cafe gourmet line) are good cheaper options.
+You can find 1820 for around $4-5 USD a bag.
 There are quite a handful of small coffee brands that are popping up in the market so you have many options.
+You can even find Coopedota in many supermarkets now.
+Britt is an excellent organic Costa Rican coffee which you can find in all supermarkets.

 Chorreador de Café (Costa Rican Coffee Maker)